42videobricks/42videobricks-nodejs-client/docs/DataApi.md

 List Video Usage KPIs

-Return the monthly usage of the platform ressources.
-For current month, usage is calculated until current time.
+Return the usage of the platform ressources.
+By default, it returns monthly usage but unit (dayly|week|month) can be defined.
+For current period, usage is calculated until current time.
+Start and end dates can be also optionaly defined to filter results.

 ### Example